abyaadrafid/APTOS-Blindness-Detection/README.md

 ### Classification with BCEWithLogitsLoss

-### Classification with FocalLoss on CrossEntropyLoss
+### Classification with FocalLoss
 As the competition dataset is quite imbalanced, overfitting on majority classes was a big hurdle.
-To combat this, we decided to use [focalloss](https://arxiv.org/abs/1708.02002).
+To combat this, we decided to use [focal loss](https://arxiv.org/abs/1708.02002).
+This paper proposes to modify CrossEntropyLoss in such a way that it downweights well-classified examples.
+This idea essentially means that miss-classification in otherwise well-classified example classes do not contribute as much to the training loss, so their training is somewhat halted.

+For this experiment, we implemented FocalLoss and used this custom loss function in our model.
+FastAI library was used to create the model training framework.
 ### Ordinal Regression
 ### Huber Regression
 ### ArcFace